DeepLabCut/DeepLabCut/docs/labelling.md

 In DeepLabCut, choosing the right frames for labeling is a key step.
 You've got two easy ways to do this:

-1. **Pick Frames Yourself:** Just like flipping through a photo album, you can go through your video and pick the frames that catch your eye.
-Choose the **`automatic`** extraction method.

-2. **Let DeepLabCut Choose:** If you'd rather not pick frames manually, DeepLabCut can do it for you.
+1. **Let DeepLabCut Choose:** DeepLabCut can extract frames automatically for you.
 It's got two neat ways to do that:
    - **Uniform:** This is like taking a snapshot at regular time intervals.
    - **K-means:** This one looks for frames where things are happening differently, giving you a variety of actions and poses.

+2. **Pick Frames Yourself:** Just like flipping through a photo album, you can go through your video and pick the frames that catch your eye.
+Choose the **`automatic`** extraction method.

-Here's how to get started:
+#### Here's how to get started:

 - **Step 1:** Click on **`automatic`** in the frame selection area.
 - **Step 2:** Choose **`kmeans`** for some variety.